-Page 3 of 3 - While topping sets up, melt chocolate in a small bowl.
+While topping sets up, melt chocolate in a small bowl.
 Heat on high in the microwave in 45-second intervals, stirring thoroughly to prevent scorching.
 (I melted mine stovetop using a double boiler method.)
 Dip the base of each cookie into the chocolate and place on a clean piece of parchment paper (I used silicone baking mats instead).
 Transfer all remaining chocolate into a piping bag or a ziplock bag with the corner snipped off and drizzle finished cookies with chocolate.
 (Melt a bit of additional chocolate, if there is not quite enough for each cookie.)
 Let chocolate set completely before storing in an airtight container.
 Makes about 3 1/2 to 4 dozen.

 Pepe’s Coconut Cream Pie

 1 cup sugar